phensley/cldr-engine-website/docs/doc-design-bundles.md

 ]);
 ```

-### 3. Use the DSL program to encode and access field values
+### 3. Use the DSL program to both encode and access field values

-Next we build 2 interpreters for the above DSL "program":
+Next we build 2 interpreters for the above DSL:

  - <code class="def">Encoder</code>
    - Executed at build time, it traverses the schema and encodes the fields into a resource bundle.